PGRacingDriverless/driverless/README.md

 > **Note**
 > Customize the options to suit your needs.
 > Under WSL you may need additional options such as `-v /mnt/wslg:/mnt/wslg`.
+The script `run.sh` takes this into account.

 ### With Docker Compose
 #### Build